mchmarny/grunner/README.md

 * User-defined IAM service account
 * Unique GitHub token for each runner

-> Use private repo when using this template.
-Forks of a public repository could potentially run dangerous code on your self-hosted runner machine by creating a pull request that executes the code in a workflow.
-More on self-hosted runner security [here](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security).

 ## prerequisites

 Since you are interested in self-hosted runners on GCP, you probably already have GCP account and a project.
-If not, [see](https://cloud.google.com/resource-manager/docs/creating-managing-projects).
+If not, review [creating projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

 You will also need `gcloud`.
 You can find instructions on how to install it [here](https://cloud.google.com/sdk/docs/install).
 Mak sure to authenticate and set the default project: